hashicorp/terraform-ls/docs/SETTINGS.md

 This setting should be deprecated once the language server supports multiple workspaces, as this arises in VS code because a server instance is started per VS Code workspace.

+## `experimentalFeatures`

+This setting contains inner settings used to opt into experimental features not yet ready to be on by default.

+### `experimentalFeatures.validateOnSave`

+Enabling this feature will run terraform validate within the folder of the file saved.
+This comes with some user experience caveats.
+ - Validation is not run on file open, only once it's saved.
+ - When editing a module file, validation is not run due to not knowing which "rootmodule" to run validation from (there could be multiple).
+This creates an awkward workflow where when saving a file in a rootmodule, a diagnostic is raised in a module file.
+Editing the module file will not clear the diagnostic for the reason mentioned above, it will only clear once a file is saved back in the original "rootmodule".
+We will continue to attempt improve this user experience.

 ## How to pass settings

 The server expects static settings to be passed as part of LSP `initialize` call,